ukff/kyma-environment-broker/docs/03-21-custom-modules-configuration.md

 }
 ```

-- if you want to use your custom modules configuration, you need pass 'list' with modules which you want install
+- If you want to use your custom modules configuration, you must pass "list" with the modules you want installed.

 ```
 "modules": {